-The quintessential drink of the summer, my old-fashioned pink lemonade is the perfect way to cool off on a hot afternoon.
+The classic drink of the summer, this pink lemonade is the perfect way to cool off on a hot afternoon.
 Learn how to make pink lemonade with 4 ingredients and a few easy steps.

 “What actually makes pink lemonade pink?” must be one of life’s endlessly puzzling questions.
-Like “why is the sky blue?” or “why is the grass green?”.
-Though the answer for pink lemonade recipes is a lot less complicated (and less scientific), it doesn’t diminish the wonder of watching some simple ingredients get transformed from a bright yellow to a glittering red-pink juice.
+Like “Why is the sky blue?” or “Why is the grass green?”.
+Though the answer for homemade pink lemonade recipes is a lot less complicated (and less scientific), it doesn’t diminish the wonder of watching some simple ingredients get transformed from a bright yellow to a glittering red-pink juice.

 If you’ve ever wondered how to make this lemonade for yourself, let my recipe demystify the process with four simple ingredients and an easy method.
 Plus, it’s got so many uses, from a sweet treat on a sunny afternoon to the base for a range of delicious cocktails for an evening aperitif.

+They are both refreshing beverages made by combining lemon juice, simple syrup, and water.
 But why is pink lemonade pink?
-The color comes from berries, including raspberries, strawberries, cranberry juice, or pomegranate/grenadine.
+Its distinctive rose color comes from the addition of berries, including raspberries, strawberries, cranberry juice, or pomegranate/grenadine.
 Some even use watermelon or beet juice to achieve different hues.

 This aesthetic lemonade has just four simple ingredients:

-- Strawberries: The star of the show!
-For this lemonade recipe, we’re using strawberries to create a distinctive red-pink color.
-You can use fresh – just make sure they’re ripe and very juicy – or you can use frozen, just make sure to thaw them before using.
-If you don’t have strawberries, other red berries work just as well for this pink lemonade recipe.
+• Red Fruits: The star of the show!
+For this lemonade recipe, I used strawberries to create a distinctive red-pink color.
+You can use fresh – just make sure they’re ripe and very juicy – or you can use frozen, making sure to thaw them before using.
+If you don’t have strawberries, other red berries work just as well.

-- Fresh lemons: Yes, it’s a bit of effort to juice your lemons, but the flavor is so much better than bottled lemon juice for homemade lemonade.
+• Fresh lemons: Yes, it’s a bit of effort to juice your lemons, but the flavor is so much better than bottled lemon juice.

-- Simple syrup: If you’ve never made simple syrup before, follow my easy How-To Guide here.
+• Simple syrup: If you’ve never made simple syrup before, follow my easy How-To Guide here.
+Alternatively, use store-bought.

-Optional Add-Ins/Variations: For a grown-up twist, replace some of the water with a few splashes of vodka.
-Or, for a non-alcoholic version, use sprite or soda water.
-Swap out your lemon for lime to get a delicious adult juice.
+Optional Add-Ins/Variations: For a grown-up fun twist, replace some of the water with a few splashes of vodka.
+Or, for a non-alcoholic version, use Sprite or soda water.
+Swap out your lemon for lime to get the perfect drink for you.

 Prepare Your Lemons